-- 2. In the User IP/MAC Address field, enter the IP address or MAC address of the end user. - 3.
-Click Lookup to verify whether or not an LDAP profile is active for that IP/MAC address.
+- 2. In the User IP Address field, enter the IP address of the end user. - 3.
+Click Lookup to verify whether or not an LDAP profile is active for that IP address.

-If an LDAP filtering profile is active, a pop-up box opens containing the Result frame that displays profile settings applied to the profile:
+If an LDAP filtering profile is active, a box opens containing the Result frame that displays profile settings applied to the profile: